toperkin/nw/README.md

 Basically I just followed the directions in the primary source to get NWChem working quickly on my Windows 8 laptop.
 For ease of use and distribution, I've posted all this to github.

 To use download the .zip of this folder (lower RHS of this page).
-Open the zip and copy the folders nwchem and nwrun to C:\.
+Open the zip and copy the folders nwchem and nwrun to '''C:\'''.
 To use simply click on nwRun.exe in the nwrun folder.
 If you change the location of these folders you will have to edit the prepare.ini file in the nwrun folder.